cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

 ![IMAGE](/images/media-riddle/image1.jpg)

+- The Author-Practitioner

-- Photos: There are three photos included in the section of the exhibit focusing on the author-practitioner and manuscript.
-The first is a black silhouette of a man placed over the cover of Ms.Fr 640.
+Photos included in the section of the exhibit focusing on the author-practitioner and manuscript include a black silhouette of a man placed over the cover of Ms.Fr 640.
 The image conveys the author's anonymity.
 Similarly, the second image is of a black silhouette of a man and a woman facing each other.
 This conveys a similar message of the anonymity of the author’s identity.
-  The third image is an image from the digital manuscript detailing the different languages featured throughout the manuscript.
-The image helps audience members visualize the author-practitioner's potential as a scholar.
-There is one photo located in the second section of the exhibit.
-The photo is of the finished lifecast rose from the research project, "Molding a Rose."
-Among all the research projects, a lifecast rose is the most recognizable out of context.
-Furthermore, the materials used are easily identifiable.
+Other photos treat other aspects of the author-practitioner's identity

 ![IMAGE](/images/media-riddle/image12.jpg)

 ![IMAGE](/images/media-riddle/image15.png)